101 Guide: How Much Does It Cost to Ship a Car?November 29, 2019

 |2000-2500 miles||6-7 days|

 |3000+ miles||10-12 days|

 A more flexible time frame can guarantee an even lower cost than standard shipping.
 The Economy pricing option offers the lowest cost for transporting your car.
-However, it usually takes time to arrange a driver so you should go for this option only if you don’t have a set schedule for pickup and delivery and are willing to wait.
+However, it usually takes time to arrange a Driver.
+You should only go for this option if you’re willing to wait, and you don’t have a set schedule for pickup and delivery.

 4: Time of Year

 Believe it or not, seasonality is a major factor affecting the cost to transport a car.
 This is because there is a higher demand for carriers during peak car shipping seasons, which brings up the cost for certain routes.

 For instance, there’s a high amount of vehicles waiting to be picked up in the Florida-to-East Coast route during the snowbird season.
 This is typically when the weather starts to warm up during March and April and people migrate to the northern states.
 It also extends to September and October when people move back down south again.